fed4iot/VirIoT/Doc/Kubernetes Deployment.md

 ### Setup HTTP services for large contents (images, streams, etc.) from k8s master node (one nginx server per viriot-zone)

-nginx deployed as a deployment to nodes that have `viriot-zone-gw=true`.
+Deploy nginx as a deployment to nodes that have `viriot-zone-gw=true`.

 Edit the `spec.replicas` with the correct number of used cluster nodes.